mehmandarov/mehmandarov.github.io/_posts/2023-10-12-cloud-security-principles.markdown

 * Focus on implementing controls and safeguards to adhere to relevant standards

 ## Conclusion
 We have seen the key elements of the cloud security architecture and the building blocks of the whole stack.
 Furthermore, we have looked at the various types and elements to consider when it comes to the security of the platforms and application development.
-This is a stepping stone to categorize and group some of the main things you will need to consider working with the Cloud and cloud-native applications.
+This is a stepping stone to categorize and group some of the main things you will need to consider when working with the Cloud and cloud-native applications.

 ---
 _** Illustrations in this post: Rustam Mehmandarov._